top of page

 When you shift from allocation to delegation, you create a self-sufficient and confident team.
 That was the aim I shared at the start of the workshop, and it's what happens when you get delegation right.

 You get strategic time back.
 You're not stuck in the tactical work pulling you down to a lower level.
 You're working at the level you're accountable for.
-You have time to think ahead, create momentum, make things easier for your team to perform.
+You have time to think ahead, create momentum, and make things easier for your team to perform.

 Your team becomes genuinely capable.
 They stop coming to you for every decision because you've developed their capability to decide.
 When you're away, work continues.
 When you take time off, nothing falls apart.